justUmen/PopUpLearn/README.md

 # PopUpLearn

-Learning with popups and track down your knowledge by letting it run in the background.
+Learning / memorize with popups + track down your knowledge by letting PopUpLearn run in the background.

-Made for GameScript but can be used to learn pretty much whatever you want, but you need a clean DB about it.

 Built and tested for linux desktop users, using `bash`.
-But will eventually be transfered to smartphone, AR glasses, VR headset...
+But it might eventually be transfered for compatibility with smartphones, AR glasses, VR headset...

-Technologies : PopUpLearn is using bash, html, php, js, css, nodejs and reactjs.
+Made for GameScript but can be used to learn/remember about pretty much whatever you want, but you need a proper PUL FILE for it.

-The DB is text-based in a .pul file.
+The PUL FILE is a simple text file with the .pul extension.
 Your personal .pul files must be stored in `~/.PopUpLearn/MYDB` (For example : `~/.PopUpLearn/MYDB/chemistry/elements.pul`).

-If the .pul file is outside of the `~/.PopUpLearn/MYDB` folder, you must give its full path of the .pul to the `~/.PopUpLearn/MYDB/my.list` file.
+[//]: # If the .pul file is outside of the `~/.PopUpLearn/MYDB` folder, you must give its full path of the .pul to the `~/.PopUpLearn/MYDB/my.list` file.
 (One per line)

 Content should be (or will be) compatible with "WallpaperGenerator" and "GameScript". (but .pul files can give specific configurations)